Dev-data-fun/D-D-Sarcasm/README.md

 #### Benchmarks

+An online demonstration of the benchmark results is provided through the NextJournal platform here: https://nextjournal.com/djpelser/Benchmark_demo.
+Interested readers may make an account and 'Remix' the journal to run the demonstration themselves.

 To run the benchmark, open the jupyter notebook corresponding to the model you wish to run.
 7 variables must be set:

  1. PADDING - 64 for Headlines dataset, 128 for Reddit Main and Reddit Pol